Free Express Delivery On All Products. No Hidden Charges On Any Products.

 We can't overstate the value of a good night’s sleep and the difference it can make to your health and wellness, but did you know that sleep is a crucial component of physical recovery?
 The time you spend sleeping allows your body the essential time required to aid in healing and recuperation from ailments.

 However, if, like many Irish people, you suffer from hip pain, the precious sleep that could help your body to heal can be hard to come by.
-Sometimes simply finding the best sleeping position for hip pain is not enough, this is where the importance of choosing the best mattress for hip pain sufferers comes into play.
+Sometimes simply finding the best sleeping position for hip pain is not enough, this is where the importance of identifying the best mattress for hip pain sufferers comes into play.

 A new mattress can help to contribute to a reduction in hip pain, providing pressure relief and a better night of sleep.
-With so many different types of mattress available (our detailed Mattress Buyers Guide provides an overview), it can be difficult to find the right one for you, so to make things easier for you, we’re looking at some of the different mattress types available and their suitability for individuals who suffer from a painful hip.
+With so many different types of mattress available (our detailed Mattress Buyers Guide provides an overview), it can be difficult to find the best mattress for hip pain, so to make things easier for you, we’re looking at some of the different mattress types available and their suitability for individuals who suffer from a painful hip.

 Believe it or not, even your bed frame or base can have an impact on your level of comfort.
 Divan beds offer a sturdy base of stability and extra support for mattress and sleeper, which can be particularly useful to those suffering with hip or back pain.
 Metal or wooden bed frames which need to be assembled can become less stable over time as bolts and screws loosen, resulting in an unstable mattress base which can cause movement.